-Daytime, 7am – 10pm: SPL not to exceed 48 Db A-weighted average over a five minute period at the boundary with neighbouring properties.
+Party time, 10am – 3am: SPL not to exceed 48 Db A-weighted average over a five minute period at the boundary with neighbouring properties.

-Night time, 10pm – 7am: SPL not to exceed 37 Db A-weighted average over a five minute period at the boundary with neighbouring properties and not to exceed 65Db A-weighted Max volume.
+Quiet time, 3am – 10am: SPL not to exceed 37 Db A-weighted average over a five minute period at the boundary with neighbouring properties and not to exceed 65Db A-weighted Max volume.

 All sound systems must be registered via the Kiwiburn Theme Camp form.
 Small systems need to be registered by 30 November 2019.
 So long as there are no complaints from neighbours, they are not subject to regulation; the only restriction is that they are not to be used in the forest or down by the river without explicit consent from the Event Manager.